Thoregon/evolux.ui/doc/spec.md

 - layout, multiple to support different devices
 - elements

+sub views can be replaced within a view definion by the user or another (view) component

 model definition
 - view model, bound to the view elements, but can be used to run headless UI tests
 - bounded context